beskarbuilder/TARS-BSK/README_EN.md

 > _This was designed to work on MY Raspberry Pi, under MY specific existential conditions.
 When any professional (or aspiring professional) sees it, they'll experience something between morbid fascination and technical nausea._
 >
 > _Every 'aberration' has a reason... even if that reason is 'I tried it, it worked, and I decided not to tempt the silicon gods any further'._

-### ▸ Where's the installation guide?

-**Answer:** Drying out.
-I've written it with technical sweat and failed compilation tears, and now I'm removing:

-- ✅ Hexadecimal curses
-- ✅ Remains of my last sacrificed SD card
-- ✅ Passive-aggressive comments toward Python 3.9

-> ⚠️ **Preventive note:**
-> The installation guide is not lightweight, and will make _The Lord of the Rings_ seem like a text message.
-> If this README already feels dense to you, what's coming might bend your soul.

-But don't be frightened:
-It's designed so that anyone—yes, even that chicken that looks at you with contempt from the yard—can follow it step by step and reach the end with a functional AI... and only a slight twitch in the left eyelid as a souvenir.

-_Compiled, tested, and nearly destroyed in the process._

- _**This is the (beautifully broken) Way**_*

 ---